blyxxyz/Python-PHP-Bridge/README.md

 The bridge works by piping JSON between the Python process and a PHP process.

-There are no dependencies, other than PHP 7.0+ and Python 3.5+.
-Composer can be used to install development tools and set up autoloading, but it's not required for any basic usage.
+The only dependencies are PHP 7.0+, Python 3.5+, ext-json and ext-reflection.
+Composer can be used to install development tools and set up autoloading, but it's not required.